Cray-HPE/docs-csm/operations/network/management_network/dell/lag.md

 show interface port-channel
 ```

-## Expected Results
+## Expected results

 1. Administrators can create and configure a LAG
-2. Administrators can add ports to a LAG
+1. Administrators can add ports to a LAG
-3. Administrators can configure a LAG interface
+1. Administrators can configure a LAG interface

 [Back to Index](../README.md)